-On the basis of this initial study:

-- I find that the proposed project COULD NOT have a significant effect on the environment, and a NEGATIVE DECLARATION will be prepared. - I find that although the proposed project could have a significant effect on the environment, there will not be a significant effect in this case because revisions in the project have been made by or agreed to by the project proponent.
-A MITIGATED NEGATIVE DECLARATION will be prepared. - I find that the proposed project MAY have a significant effect on the environment, and an ENVIRONMENTAL IMPACT REPORT is required. - □ I find that the proposed project MAY have a "potentially significant impact" or "potentially significant unless mitigated" impact on the environment, but at least one effect 1) has been adequately analyzed in an earlier document pursuant to applicable legal standards, and 2) has been addressed by mitigation measures based on the earlier analysis as described on attached sheets.
-An ENVIRONMENTAL IMPACT REPORT is required, but it must analyze only the effects that remain to be addressed. - □ I find that although the proposed project could have a significant effect on the environment, because all potentially significant effects (a) have been analyzed adequately in an earlier EIR or NEGATIVE DECLARATION pursuant to applicable standards, and (b) have been avoided or mitigated pursuant to that earlier EIR or NEGATIVE DECLARATION, including revisions or mitigation measures that are imposed upon the proposed project, no further environmental documentation is required.
+On the e basis of this initial study: I find that the proposed project COULD NOT I and a NEGATIVE DECLARATION will be prep I find that although the proposed project could have a significant effect on the environment, there will not be a significant effect in this case because revisions in the project have been made by or agreed to by the project proponent.
+A MITIGATED NEGATIVE DECLARATION will be prepared.
+I find that the proposed project MAY have a significant effect on the environment, and ar ENVIRONMENTAL IMPACT REPORT is required.
+I find that the proposed project MAY have a significant unless mitigated" impact on the envadequately analyzed in an earlier document puhas been addressed by mitigation measures battached sheets.
+An ENVIRONMENTAL IMPA only the effects that remain to be addressed. ironment, but at least one effect 1) has been ursuant to applicable legal standards, and 2) ased on the earlier analysis as described on I find that although the proposed project could because all potentially significant effects (a) h EIR or NEGATIVE DECLARATION pursuant avoided or mitigated pursuant to that earlier E revisions or mitigation measures that are impenvironmental documentation is required. ave been analyzed adequately in an earlier to applicable standards, and (b) have been IR or NEGATIVE DECLARATION, including Signati ure Date Kevin Smith, General Manager Truckee Tahoe Airport District Signate ory Name For